 In addition, you’ll submit a personal essay that’s tailored to your specific master’s program.
 After you submit all materials, you may be contacted for an online or on-campus interview with the graduate program manager or a faculty member.

-For the MBA in Design Strategy application, the following are optional complements to your application:
+The following are optional complements to your application:

 Testing requirements: We do not require GMAT or GRE scores.
 International students must, however, supply recent TOEFL scores or otherwise demonstrate English proficiency prior to submitting an application.
 Official English proficiency exam scores (TOEFL, IELTS, or PTE) must be sent to the college directly from the testing agency.
 International applications will be considered incomplete and not reviewed until proof of English proficiency has been received.
 Learn more about international admission requirements